Fiber Optic Technology

 Availability and Cost Considerations

-While fiber internet is now available for 51.5% of US households, the required infrastructure is mainly available in urban centers.
+Fiber internet is now available for 51.5% of US households.
+However, most of the necessary infrastructure is found mainly in urban areas.
 Fiber cables’ flexibility makes large-scale installations easier than copper wiring.
-However, the financial investment needed to develop the necessary infrastructure is high, so fiber internet is often unavailable in remote or rural communities.
+The cost to build the needed infrastructure is high.
+So, fiber internet is often not available in remote or rural areas.

 Prices for fiber internet typically range from $50 to $100 depending on speed tier.
 A $ 50-a-month service will get you speeds of 100 – 300 Mbps.
 Depending on location, plans offering 1 Gbps or more cost $100 or more.